jwjulien/cocktails/README.md

 Cocktails
 ========================================================================================================================
-After years of struggling to come up with the best forum for aggregating various drink recipes I have landed on this, JSON files.
+After years of struggling to come up with the best forum for aggregating various drink recipes I have landed on this, JSON/YAML files.

 My intent here is to capture the recipes needed to make various mixed drinks and cocktails that I enjoy, along with any notes that I have about the ingredients or the preparation, even though I don't really have, nor want to create a fully fledged tool to manage them.